 Treating vaginal yeast infections.

-Mycelex-7 inserts is an antifungal agent.
+Mycelex-7 inserts are an antifungal agent.
 It works by weakening the cell membrane of the fungus, resulting in the death of the fungus.

 Do NOT use Mycelex-7 inserts if: